epflyingzhang/kaggle_titanic/README.md

 - **EDA** (Exploratory Data Analysis): analyzed the dataset by calculating statistics and visualization (bar charts, point charts, etc.).
 - **Feature Engineering**: extracted additional features from the raw data and handled missing data in different ways.
 - **Modeling**: modeled data using classic machine learning algorithms including *Logistic Regression*, *Random Forest*, *KNN* and *XGBOOST*; used *cross validation* and *grid search* methods to tune model hyperparameters; and compared performance of different models.
 - **Prediction**: generated prediction on test dataset and submitted prediction on Kaggle.
-I achieved an accuracy score of 77.5%.
+I achieved an accuracy score of 77.5%, using XGBOOST with simple features.

 ## Tools